dtemir/OperatorAI/README.md

 Hey, my name is Noah.
 I am at 600 Carmel Ave, and I heard a gunshot close to me, but I do not know the direction.
 I am safe in my house, but I think someone got hurt or might get hurt if you do not rush.
 Please come fast!

-## Car accident
+## Car Accident

 Hey, I am Lucas, I am at home at 501 4th Ave and I was just getting out of my garage and someone just crashed into me.
 I am very concerned.
 I have my child with me.
 She looks fine but it is hard to check because my legs are stuck and I cannot move.
 I do not know if I am bleeding or not.
 Can you please come as soon as possible?